|

 Class is already in session.
 Registration for this class is closed.

-Explore the transparent qualities of watercolor medium.
-Techniques and materials will be introduced to stimulate your personal creativity and uniqueness of expression.
-Materials needed are watercolor paint and paper.
-More specifics about the materials will be announced in class.
+Exploration of transparent qualities of watercolor medium.
+Techniques and materials used to stimulate personal creativity and uniqueness of expression.
+Application of design principles.

 |